LaravelDaily/course-react-parking/docs/Lesson 8 - Loading state and register form.md

 </button>
 ```

 Your components will often need to display different things depending on different conditions.
-In our case to display `IconSpinner` only when loading state is true, we can use AND operator `&&`.
-This is common shortcut inside React components, it often comes up when you want to render some JSX when the condition is true, **or render nothing otherwise**.
+In our case to display `IconSpinner` only when the loading state is true, we can use AND operator `&&`.
+This is a common shortcut inside React components, it often comes up when you want to render some JSX when the condition is true, **or render nothing otherwise**.

 Currently our `Register` component `src/views/auth/Register.jsx` should look like this.